Florida Law Enforcement Recruit Training

-To be a police officer or deputy sheriff in the State of Florida, you first must complete a Florida Department of Law Enforcement (FDLE)academy, presented by one of the Regional Training Centers in Florida.
-The School of Emergency Services is an FDLE-certified Training Center, and we conduct law enforcement academies all year.
+To be a law enforcement officer in the State of Florida, you first must complete a Florida Department of Law Enforcement (FDLE) academy, presented by one of the Regional Training Centers in Florida.
+The School of Emergency Services is an FDLE Certified Training Center.

 Click here for the FDLE Officer Minimum Qualifications

-Visit the links below to find out about employment opportunities at our area Police and Sherrif's Departments.
+Visit the links below to find out about employment opportunities:

 - Daytona Beach Police Department

 - Port Orange Police Department

 - Daytona Beach Shores Department of Public Safety